 Now that we’ve addressed the limitations of computerized medical diagnostic systems in assessing quality information, the question remains, how do we access both the resource and management information of patients to provide the best and most effective treatment.
 Fortunately, there are medical solutions currently available that allow for a comprehensive assessment of both fields of information.

 One such advanced medical system outside of the computerized spectrum is Bioresonance Analysis of Health (B.A.H.).
 The highly organized system utilizes a Lecher Instrument as a quantum-based tool used for the qualitative detection of the energy field’s interactions.
-Through the B.A.H. system, a practitioner is able to use a single drop of the patient’s blood and run a complete health assessment that accurately identifies a great number of pertinent health parameters using both management and resource information.
+Through the B.A.H. system, a practitioner is able to run a complete health assessment that accurately identifies a great number of pertinent health parameters using both management and resource information.
 All underlying dysfunctions, not just symptoms, maybe scanned through the system.
 In addition, this system allows a practitioner to go much further in personalizing a program of treatment to the patient that is highly specific, down to dosage of medicines and frequency/prioritization of treatments and therapies.

 Innovative Medicine is about restoring your body and mind’s power to heal itself.
 Learn how to tap into your unique healing potential by signing up for our newsletter.